-Grant Guide For Fiscal Year 2019-20
+Grant Guide For Fiscal Year 2021-22

-If your program requires approval to contract from a coordinating authority, please inform the authority of the terms and conditions contained in the sample grant agreement.
-All applicants must agree to the terms and conditions prior to receiving funds.
-The Office of Statewide Health Planning and Development will not make changes to the terms and conditions specified in the sample grant agreement.
+If your program requires approval to contract from a coordinating authority, please inform the authority of the terms and conditions contained in the sample grant agreements.
+All applicants must agree to the terms and conditions before receiving funds.
+The Office of Statewide Health Planning and Development will not make changes to the terms and conditions specified in this Grant Guide.

-Contents
+Table of Contents